0x53A/ramblings/AkkaInFSharp.md

 Well, it is typed, but is it easier?
 First of all, how do you spawn the ``receivingActor : IActorRef<string>``?
 And how do you get the response out of it?

 Akka handles this with the Ask pattern (``Task<T> Ask(this IActorRef, object msg)``.
-Under the hood, it spawns a temporary actor, it takes that actor's ref, and sets it as the sender.
+Under the hood, it spawns a temporary actor, then takes that actors ref, and sets it as the sender.
 When the temp actor receives an answer, it completes the underlying Task.

 Fortunately, for the typical Query-Response pattern, where you send a message, and want to receive one answer, you don't need this whole ceremony.
 There is already an established mechanism, the ``ReplyChannel``.
 Our code sample now becomes